Can you guess what I upccyled to create that über fancy munchkin tent?

 you’ll also need: scissors, string, elastics, thick thread, a needle, a length of stretched out t-shirt…

-weave the string under, over, around, through & between the top of the poles to firmly secure them together
+Weave the string under, over, around & between the top of the poles to firmly secure them together.

-once you’re happy with the drape of the dress bust out the needle & embroidery thread & stitch the fabric closed around the top of the poles on the outside
+Once you’re happy with the drape of the dress grab that needle & embroidery thread and stitch the fabric closed around the top of the poles on the outside.

 and chop straight up the middle.
 The height of the door depends entirely on the height of your munchkin.

-after you’ve poked your head out & sucked in some fresh, cool air, duck back in & stitch around the poles about halfway down
+After you’ve poked your head out & sucked in some fresh air, duck back in & secure the fabric to the poles about halfway down.

-I didn’t really like the look of the naked string so I wound a piece of stretched out t-shirt around the top to cover it…it’s now a much cleaner look
+I didn’t really like the look of the naked string so I wound a piece of stretched out t-shirt around the top to cover it resulting in a much cleaner look.